Virtuant/hadoop-admin-2019/docs/weekly-test-2.md

 The output will be 10 comments.
 What is the count of the top entry?

-It appears that a blank comment is the most frequent comment, followed by the HOLIDAY BALL, then a variation of other receptions.
+It appears that a blank comment is the most frequent comment, followed by the `HOLIDAY BALL`, then a variation of other receptions.

 Modify the query so that it ignores empty comments.
 If it works, the comment “GEN RECEP 6/” will show up in your output.